aDecoy/rust-workshop/docs/docs/module4/3_rust_macros.md

 Take the `Debug` macros, if you added the `Debug` macro to a struct what would you expect it to do?
 Print every property of the struct and it's value?
 Yeah that'd probablly be pretty useful.
 What about deriving `Serialize`, well yeah you would expect that to serialize your struct into a JSON string.

-You don't need to understand in detail how macros work, I'd highly recommend picking up **Rust for Rustaceans, by Jon Gjengset** if you want to dive deeper.
+You don't need to understand in detail how macros work but I'd highly recommend picking up **Rust for Rustaceans, by Jon Gjengset** if you want to dive deeper.
 And a special shoutout to Jon as much of the content in this page is taken from the easy to follow explanations in the book.
 This [Youtube video](https://www.youtube.com/watch?v=Zmoy65pcHlk) is also helpful to see exactly what is happening under the hood.

 Serde's derive macros automatically implement the `Serialize` and `Deserialize` traits for your types, saving you from writing boilerplate code.